 The morning session was divided into 3 distinct parts.
 There were speakers talking to parents in Horton A, the children had plenty to keep them occupied in Horton B, and Horton C was for speakers talking to adults.
 I don’t know how the other rooms operated, but for those of us in Horton C there was nobody to introduce each speaker, as there was no need.
 We were just left to our own devices to get up and introduce ourselves, and to keep an eye on the time to make sure we didn’t overrun.
 And that worked very well.
 The front of the room was just a large empty space, with no podium or microphone.
 So we could make use of the space however we wished, and just had to make sure we projected our voices well enough for the people at the back to hear us.
 Which wasn’t difficult as it wasn’t a very big room overall.

-So after Flóra gave her interesting speech about Camsight at 10:15, it was my turn to get up and speak at 10:45.
+After Flóra gave her interesting speech about Camsight at 10:15, it was my turn to get up and speak at 10:45.
 And I’m happy to say it went really well.
 My rehearsing had paid off, so I was comfortable with the structure of my story and the key points I wanted to say.
 It flowed very nicely and consistently, and I didn’t forget anything as far as I know.
 The experience of actually doing it is kind of a blur in my mind really, as once I got into my stride it all came out very naturally.
 Not being restricted to a podium and not holding a microphone also allowed me to pace and gesture as I spoke, which I also think helped it to feel more natural, as I could allow myself to relax and move freely, just making sure I was facing the audience all the time.